test-editor/deprecated-test-editor-xtext/README.md

     gradlew preBuildWeb

-After building the target platform, we can simply build the test editor with:
+Now the Test-Editor can simply be build with:

     mvn clean install

-For building the full RCP product we simply add the Maven profile "`product`":
+Alternatively, for building the full RCP product, add the Maven profile "`product`":

     mvn clean install -Pproduct